hashicorp/terraform-provider-aws/website/docs/r/account_primary_contact.html.markdown

 ## Import

-The Primary Contact can be imported using the `account_id`, e.g.,
+Import The Primary Contact using the `account_id`.
+For example:

 ```
 $ terraform import aws_account_primary_contact.test 1234567890